Writing Style

 There are two types of dashes to be used in documentation:

-You can create an en dash (–) by typing ALT+0150 on Windows or by typing a single hyphen between two words in Word with AutoFormat enabled.
+You can create an en dash (–) by typing ALT+0150 in Windows or by typing a single hyphen between two words in Word with AutoFormat enabled.
 The en dash is commonly used for indicating a closed range of values.
 Follow these guidelines for using en dashes:

 Use the hyphen (-) character in the following cases: